holochain/docs-pages/src/glossary.md

 #### Append-only

 Any data structure that can only be written to.
-Once written to, that data becomes 'immutable' (it can't be modified or deleted).
+Once written, that data becomes 'immutable' (it can't be modified or deleted).
 An agent's [source chain](#source-chain) and the [DHT](#distributed-hash-table-dht) are both append-only.

 #### Application (app)